materialsintelligence/matscholar-web/README.md

 If you use any of the API functionality in your research, please cite the following papers where relevent:

-[1] Weston, Leigh, Tshitoyan, Vahe, Dagdelen, John, Kononova, Olga, Trewartha, Amalie, Persson, Kristin, Ceder, Gerbrand, Jain, Anubhav.
-Named Entity Recognition and Normalization Applied to Large-Scale Information Extraction from the Materials Science Literature.
+[1] Weston, L., Tshitoyan, V., Dagdelen, J., Kononova, O., Trewartha, A., Persson, K., Ceder, G., Jain, A. (2019) Named Entity Recognition and Normalization Applied to Large-Scale Information Extraction from the Materials Science Literature.
 J. Chem.
 Inf.
 Model.

 [2] Tshitoyan, V., Dagdelen, J., Weston, L., Dunn, A., Rong, Z., Kononova, O., … Jain, A. (2019).
 Unsupervised word embeddings capture latent knowledge from materials science literature.
 Nature, 571(7763), 95–98. https://doi.org/10.1038/s41586-019-1335-8